RickStrahl/BlogPosts/2023-01/Waiting-for-a-delayed-time-in-Web-Connection/WaitingForADelayedTimeInWebConnection.md

 ---
-title: Delaying or Waiting Code in Web Connection Applications
+title: Delaying or Waiting on Code in Web Connection Applications
 abstract: Sometimes it's necesasry to wait for an external operation to complete, and when using Web Connection you have to be careful to do the right thing to avoid  running into problems with user interface operations that might fail in COM mode.
 In this post I talk about different types of wait operations that you can use safely and how you should really try hard to minimize wait operations in your applications.
 categories: Web Connection
 keywords: Delay, Wait Window, Web Connection, COM, SYS(2335)